The NASA Fellowship

-No commitment on the part of either the recipient of a fellowship, or SHOT, or the supporting NASA office, with regard to later employment, is implied by acceptance of an award.
+- No commitment with regard to later employment--on the part of either the recipient of a fellowship, or SHOT, or the supporting NASA office--is implied by acceptance of an award.

 Deadline, Submission Information, and Notification

 Application forms are available in PDF.
 Please note that as part of your application, you will need to submit a full curriculum vitae, two letters of recommendation, and a research proposal of not more than six pages, double-spaced.
-Questions may be addressed to SHOT secretary Bernie Carlson, email@example.com.
+Questions may be addressed to SHOT secretary David Lucsko, email@example.com.
 Application materials should be sent to each of the members of the NASA Fellowship committee, listed below, no later than April 1.

 The NASA Fellowship in the History of Space Technology is designed to promote the study of the history of space technology broadly conceived, including its technical, cultural, social, institutional and personal context, over the 50 years since NASA's founding.
 A significant portion of NASA's $17 billion budget today goes for technology development in human and robotic spaceflight.
 Historical studies of space technology can not only document and analyze the past, but also illuminate current programs and provide input for the future.
 Studies of space technology are listed at the NASA History Office web site http://history.nasa.gov.
 Among resources available are the NASA archives, with materials on history of NASA programs, institutions, and personnel.
 For more information, see the NASA History web site at http://www.nasa.gov.

 National Air and Space Museum

 P.O.
 Box 37012

 Washington, DC firstname.lastname@example.org

 Joe November (2012-2014)